Rennylex/Crawl-to-Read/README.md

 **FEEL FREE TO MAKE ANY NECESSARY CHANGES ACCORDING TO YOUR OWN DEMANDS!**

 *What does it include?*

 a .py file implementing functions mentioned above

-*todo list*
+*todo list:*

-relating pictorial resources
+1.relating pictorial resources

-.exe file
+2. .exe file

+3. .ui file

 ~~You may find it unable to run directly, in that case, just delete the code involving reading the locol picture resources that haven't been uploaded yet, though I swear they will be soon.~~